12 Bloody Spies

-12 Bloody Spies is the second compilation album by American rock band Chevelle.
+12 Bloody Spies is the second compilation album by the American rock band Chevelle.
 The album was released on October 26, 2018 by Epic Records.
 The album consists of B-sides, rarities, covers, and remixes recorded between 2001 and 2016.

 Background

 The single, "Sleep Walking Elite", a B-side from the Vena Sera sessions, was released on September 27, 2018.
 On September 28, the compilation album was announced.
 The album's second single, "In Debt to the Earth," was released on October 12.

 The song, "Until You're Reformed", a B-side from the Wonder What's Next sessions, was originally released in 2003 on Daredevil: The Album.
 "Fizgig," a B-side from the Sci-Fi Crimes sessions, was originally released on the band's greatest hits album Stray Arrows: A Collection of Favorites in 2012.